fabriciorissetto/KeystrokeAPI/README.md

 # KeyloggerAPI
 A simple Keylogger API written in C# that works for any version of Windows.
-It abstracts the access to the *win32.dll* and the manipulation of low level hooks (only keyboard for now).
+It abstracts the access to the *win32.dll* and the handling of low level hooks (only keyboard for now).

 ### How to use
 **1 -** Call the *CreateKeyboardHook()* method passing your callback like this: